RYAN D. YAHNE

 Pepperdine University School of Law, J.D. cum laude, 2003 • University of Washington, B.A. in Business Administration, 2000

-President of Spokane County Bar Association, former Treasurer and Trustee (2011-Present) • Former Chair of Green Building Committee at the Association of Builders and Contractors • Board Member for PRIDE Prep Charter School • Associate Member of Education Committee at the Inland Northwest Chapter of the Association of General Contractors • Member of the State Bar of Washington • Member of the State Bar of Idaho • Member of the State Bar of California • U.S. District Court for the Eastern & Western Districts of Washington • U.S. District Court for the District of Idaho • U.S. Court of Claims
+Former President of Spokane County Bar Association, former Treasurer and Trustee (2011-2016) o Former Chair of Green Building Committee at the Association of Builders and Contractors o Board Member for PRIDE Prep Charter School (Former) o Spokane Public Radio Community Advisory Board Member o Member of the Inland Northwest Chapter of the Association of General Contractors o Member of the State Bar of Washington o Member of the State Bar of Idaho o Member of the State Bar of California o U.S. District Court for the Eastern & Western Districts of Washington o U.S. District Court for the District of Idaho o U.S. Court of Claims

 Represented general contractor in multi-million dollar dispute brought by owner, involving affirmative claims of delay, cost overruns, and defective work for over $6 million, relating to the construction of condominium project in North Idaho.
 The general contractor brought counterclaims for withheld contract funds.
 After a three-week arbitration, the arbitrator rendered a decision that resulted in an over $1 million verdict in favor of contractor, including attorney fees and costs as the prevailing party.